sestaton/sesbio/gene_annotation/README.md

-anno
+sesbio/gene_annotation
 ====

-A collection of gene annotation and fasta/q-handling scripts
+A collection of gene annotation and fasta/q-handling scripts that is part of sesbio.

 **OVERVIEW**